mufasa1611/cody/README.md

 - [Balsamiq](https://balsamiq.com/) was used to pre-design the layout
 - [Visual Studio Code](https://code.visualstudio.com/) was used to write and edit the code and host the site on my local computer
 - [GitHub](https://github.com/) was used to host the deployed website
-- Image resize/edit/compress was done using [Adobe Photoshop](https://www.adobe.com/at/products/photoshop.html)
+- Image resize/edit was done using [Adobe Photoshop](https://www.adobe.com/at/products/photoshop.html)
 - [Font Awesome:](https://fontawesome.com/) was used to add icons to the address.
 - Screenshots were taken with [FireShot](https://chrome.google.com/webstore/detail/take-webpage-screenshots/mcbpblocgmgfnpjjppndjkmgjaogfceg)
+- png image compress was done with [compresspng](https://compresspng.com/)

 ### Languages Used